danweiner/learning-p5-js/README.md

 - Feature 1: Fido rises from below the screen and flies into space (aboe the screen)
 - Feature 2: Fido's eyes will be colored randomly as he moves

-We can complete Feature 1 for Fido by taking our previous program that used mouseX and mouse Y and substituting our own variables in their place.
+We can complete Feature 1 for Fido by taking our previous program that used mouseX and mouseY and substituting our own variables in their place.
 (Dan used the word "simply" here - it may be a knee-jerk reaction but I will never use the word simply when it comes to coding).
 Remember the article above about the [rule of simply](https://medium.freecodecamp.org/one-does-not-simply-learn-to-code-f25bacdc5b62).

 We can implement Feature 2 by creating variables for the red, green, and blue values to plug into the fill() function.